microprediction/timemachines/README.md

 - takes the form of a *pure function* (!)
 - that is a recipe for a *state machine*
-- with the further, somewhat unusual convention that variables known in advance and
+- with the further, somewhat unusual convention that variables known in advance (*a*) and
-- the full set of model hyper-parameters are both squished down into their respective *scalar* arguments.
+- the full set of model hyper-parameters (*r*) are both squished down into their respective *scalar* arguments.

 The last convention is made pragmatic (we hope) by some space-filling curve conventions.
 Furthermore we have in mind applications (think lambdas) that are somewhat unusual in that *the caller maintains the state* in-between invocations.